biglioncoding/gui-keepass2/README.md

 2. init.sh your_config_dir database_file

 Note:

-1. the config diretory must contain a file IP setting out the ip address of yoru local machine
+1. the config directory must contain a file calling "IP" setting out the ip address of your local machine
-2. remember to xhost + [arg] when run
+2. remember to xhost + [arg] before run